freqtrade/freqtrade/docs/bot-optimization.md

     so please be aware of it and make sure to not "look into the future" to avoid surprises when running in dry/live mode).

 !!!
 Warning Warning in hyperopt
-    This option should only be used in `populate_indicators()` - since it pulls the historic data from disk each time, which would be a huge performance penalty during hyperopt.
+    This option cannot currently be used during hyperopt.

 #### Available Pairs